Luis Suárez: 2007–09: Development and breakthrough

-2009–10: League top goalscorer, Eredivisie winner
+2009–10: League top goalscorer

 Before the 2009–10 season, Martin Jol replaced Van Basten as head coach.
 After the departure of Ajax captain Thomas Vermaelen to Arsenal, Jol named Suárez team captain.
 Suárez started scoring goals early in the season with a hat-trick in a 4–1 win against RKC Waalwijk.
 He had a number of multiple-goal matches throughout the season, including four in wins over Slovan Bratislava in the UEFA Europe League play-off round, VVV-Venlo and Roda JC.
 He scored three in the first half in another win over VVV-Venlo and six against WHC Wezep in the KNVB Cup as Ajax won by a club-record margin of 14–1.

 Suárez scored two goals in the second leg of the KNVB Cup final and finished as the tournament's top scorer.
 Ajax won the Cup final 6–1 on aggregate over Feyenoord, but they finished second in the league behind Twente.

 Suárez ended the season as the Eredivisie's top scorer with 35 goals in 33 matches, and had 49 goals in all competitions.
 He was named Ajax Player of the Year for the second straight year and Dutch Footballer of the Year.

 2010–11: First biting incident

 Soon after Suárez returned from his World Cup campaign, he scored his 100th goal for Ajax in a 1–1 home draw against PAOK in a UEFA Champions League qualifier.
 This put him in an elite group of players, including Johan Cruyff, Marco van Basten and Dennis Bergkamp, to score 100 or more goals with the club.
 Suárez continued his scoring run with a hat-trick against De Graafschap in a 5–0 win.

 On 20 November 2010, Suárez bit PSV's Otman Bakkal on the shoulder during a 0–0 draw.
 Ajax suspended him for two matches and fined him an undisclosed amount, which the club said they would donate to a "good cause".
 The Dutch daily newspaper De Telegraaf branded Suárez the "Cannibal of Ajax".
 The KNVB increased Suárez's suspension to seven league matches.
-Suárez apologised for his actions through a video he uploaded to his Facebook page.
+Suárez apologized for his actions through a video he uploaded to his Facebook page.